gbotta7/pgkmc/README.md

 2. Counts
 3. Optionally, the positions of each k-mer or SNP-mer in that sample

+Additionaly, pgkmc can genotype centromeres from short or long reads FASTA/FASTQ files.

 Typical use cases can be:
 - **Pangenome SNP calling** — efficiently identify genome-wide SNPs across large collections of bacterial, fungal, or viral assemblies without whole-genome alignment and also in repetitive regions.
 - **Population genomics** — characterize allele frequencies and SNP distributions across hundreds to thousands of genomes.